oscarnipps/android-reactive-practice/README.md

 # android-reactive-practice
-An application demonstrating the reactive programming using Rxjava and android architecture components
+An android mobile application demonstrating reactive programming using Rxjava and android architecture components with the resreq api.